 After several slow repetitions of the back lift, done with this in mind, she laughed and said, “I feel so relaxed!
 I think this will become my favorite Somatic Exercise!”

-Ales’s simple explanation gets to the heart of how to do Somatic Exercises.
-We understand all the good reason as to why to do Somatic Exericses, yet as Ales pointed out to his client, they way in which we do our Somatic Movements – our intention – makes all the difference.
-Do we do them because we want to or because we “have to?”
-Most of us spend a lot of time doing what is expected of us (what we “should” do or think we should do) and very little time doing what we want to do.
-If we do our Somatic Movements as if they were an unpleasant obligation our brain gets an entirely different message than if we do them because we enjoy them.
+Ales’ simple explanation gets to the heart of how to do Somatic exercises.
+We understand all the good reason as to why to do Somatic exercises, yet as Ales pointed out to his client, they way in which we do them – our intention – makes all the difference.
+If we do our Somatic exercises as if they were an unpleasant obligation our brain will get an entirely different message than if we do them because we enjoy them.

 Stress research has proven that when people feel forced to do something their stress response goes way up.
 When people do something they enjoy (what they want to do) their stress response is low.
 The more pleasurable something is, the more we want to do it and the more you get out of it.

 Somatic exercises are a gesture of kindness you make towards yourself.

 It’s a time to slow down, be mindful, explore, play and, in a sense, return to yourself.
 Engage with your Somatics practice – whether you do Somatics on the floor or explore fun movements while seated or standing – with an eye towards making it as pleasant as possible.

 You just might find yourself doing more of what you want to do in your life instead of only doing what you think you should be doing.
 The process is yours.